Ala-Me-Da/steganographyGUI/README.md

 - **Approaches**

-Various techniques were used to approach the problem that was given for our project.
+Various techniques were used to approach to solve the problem for our project.

 Methods-